PolyhedronStudio/Q2RTXPerimental/doc/server.md

 Q2RTX sets `sv_novis` to 1 when there are security cameras in the map.
 Default value is 0.

-#### `sv_restrict_rtx`
-When set to 1, the server will reject any client that does not have "q2rtx" in their userinfo version parameter.
-Default value is 1.

 #### `sv_savedir`
 Path within the `gamedir` where save game files should be stored.
 When hosting a dedicated server with cooperative mode games, `sv_savedir` should be set